Rasa von Werder: Later years

-In her later years, after 30 years of celibacy for spiritual purposes, beginning at age 63 in 2008 (according to her, God told her to stop suffering, quit celibacy and have fun – thus it was "the Will of God"), Rasa became a "cougar" and photographer of males, mainly in the college town of Binghamton, New York, to further the cause of female empowerment.
-At Binghamton University, she was popular overall and featured several times on the front page of their student newspaper.
-She has written about this experience in several books (see Bibliography section).
+In her later years, after 30 years of celibacy for spiritual purposes, beginning at age 63 in 2008 (according to her, God told her to stop suffering, quit celibacy and have fun – thus it was "the Will of God"), von Werder became a "cougar" and photographer of males, mainly in the college town of Binghamton, New York, to further the cause of female empowerment.
+At Binghamton University, she was popular overall and featured several times on the front page of their student newspaper, Pipe Dream.
+She has written about this experience in several of her books (see bibliography section).

-Rasa has also expanded upon her new matriarchal religion for women, writing the book Woman, Thou Art God: The New Religion for Women in 2019–2020.
-She has published several other books since then and is also currently working on several other books from 2024–2025.
-These include further volumes in her autobiographical I Strip For God book series and books containing all the guidelines, directions, doctrine, and suggestions for her Sisterhood and "New Religion for Women" that she founded.
+Von Werder also expanded upon her new matriarchal religion for women, writing the book Woman, Thou Art God: The New Religion for Women in 2019–2020.
+She published several other books, including working on further volumes in her autobiographical I Strip For God book series and books containing all the guidelines, directions, doctrine, and suggestions for her Sisterhood and "New Religion for Women" that she founded.